 Some cure evil eye or other illness through use of many things: like burning incense or writing verses of Qur'an on paper, putting it in water and drinking it.
 Sometimes, they make cures to allow a couple to have children by using rice, dates or coconuts and have certain rituals of writing Qur'an in Saffron....If this allowed in Islam?
 How about blowing on ZamZam water and drinking it after reading Qur'an or putting black marks to ward off evil?

-Mujahid said: 'The Qur'an can be written with saffron or ink then washed and given to a sick person to drink it'.
-The same thing was narrated from Abu Qulaba.
-It is also narrated from Ibn Abbas that he ordered that some Qur'an be written and washed with some water and used as a treatment for a woman who had difficulties delivering.
-So, the acts and opinions of these righteous ancestors, along with the fact that there is cure for people in the Qur'an, are enough evidence that this is lawful.
-Moreover, know that the Prophet permitted using legal Ruqiya in treating Al Ain (evil eye) as reported by Muslim in a sound Hadith.
+Mujaahid said: “The Quran can be written with saffron or ink then diluted and given to a sick person to drink it.”
+The same thing was narrated from Abu Qulaabah.
+It is also narrated from Ibn ‘Abbaas that he ordered that some Quran be written and diluted in water and used as a treatment for a woman who had difficulties in giving birth to a child.
+So, the acts and opinions of these righteous predecessors, along with the fact that there is cure for people in the Quran, are enough evidence that this is lawful.
+Moreover, know that the Prophet permitted performing Ruqyah in treating evil eye as reported by Muslim in a sound Hadeeth.

-The person who has done Ain should do a special form of ablutions and pour the water of that ablution on the person who has been struck by Al Ain.
-As mentioned in a Hadith that 'Amir ibn Rabia saw Sahl ibn Hunayf doing a ghusl and said, 'I have not seen the like of what I see today, not even the skin of a maiden who has never been out of doors.'
+The person who has affected someone with evil eye should perform ablution or Ghusl and pour the water of that ablution (or Ghusl) on the person who has been struck by evil eye.
+As mentioned in a Hadeeth that 'Amir ibn Rabee’ah saw Sahl ibn Hunayf performing Ghusl and said, “I have not seen the like of what I see today, not even the skin of a maiden who has never been out of doors.”
 Sahl fell to the ground.
 The Messenger of Allah was approached and it was said, 'Messenger of Allah, can you do anything about Sahl ibn Hunayf?
 By Allah, he can not raise his head.'
 He said, 'Do you suspect anyone of it?'
-They said, 'We suspect Amir ibn Rabia.' "
+They said, 'We suspect 'Amir ibn Rabee’ah.”

-He continued, “The Messenger of Allah, may Allah bless him and grant him peace, summoned Amir and was furious with him and said, 'Why does one of you kill his brother?
-Why did you not say, "May Allah bless you?"
-Do ghusl for it.'Amir washed his face, hands, elbows, knees, the end of his feet, and inside his lower garment in a vessel.
-Then he poured it over him, and Sahl went off with the people, and there was nothing wrong with him."(Al Muattah)
+He continued, “The Messenger of Allah summoned 'Amir and was furious with him and said, 'Why does one of you kill his brother?
+Why did you not say, “Ma shaa’ Allah (May Allah bless you?)”
+Do ghusl for him.”
+'Amir washed his face, hands, elbows, knees, the end of his feet, and the inside of his lower garment in a vessel.
+Then he poured the water over Sahl, and the latter went off with the people, and there was nothing wrong with him.”
+[Al-Muatta’]

-The causes are either religious like Qur'an and Du'a, or materialistic like drugs.
-The effect of the drug must be clearly physically not illusionary and imaginary otherwise it should not be used.
+The causes are either religious like Quran and supplications, or materialistic, like drugs.
+The effect of the drug must be clearly physically not illusionary and imaginary; otherwise, it should not be used.
 In fact, some jugglers try to convince sick people to use drugs that are not proven scientifically or by experience to treat diseases.
 This kind of deception should not be accepted or encouraged.
-The Lawmaker forbids wearing the ring and the thread to treat diseases or prevent them, as these are not normal causes for cure.
+The Lawmaker (i.e. Allah) forbids wearing the ring and the thread to treat diseases or prevent them, as these are not normal causes for cure.

-In fact, there is cure and treatment in the Qur'an for the people.
-The Prophet said in a sound Hadith that: "The water of Zam Zam is enough for whatever it is drunk for.
-If you drink it to get cured Allah cures you.
-If you drink it to get fed Allah feeds you.
-If you drink it to satisfy your thirst Allah satisfies it for you.
-It is stroke of Gabriel's foot and it is the drink that Allah provided Ismael" (Daraqutny and Al Hakem).
+In fact, there is cure and treatment in the Quran for the people.
+The Prophet said in a sound Hadeeth that: “Zam-Zam water is sufficient for whatever it is drunk for.
+If you drink it to get cured, Allah will cure you.
+If you drink it to get fed, Allah will feed you.
+If you drink it to satisfy your thirst, Allah will satisfy it for you.
+It is a stroke of Gabriel's foot and it is the drink that Allah provided Ismael with.”
+[Ad-Daaraqutny and Al-Hakem]

 Allah knows best.